Where to Find NYC’s Most Authentic International Food

 For Authentic Chinese Food: Flushing, Queens

-For a Taste of Little India: Jackson Heights, Queens
+For Authentic Mexican Food: Jackson Heights, Queens